How to Accept Crypto & Bitcoin Payments as a Small Business

 Bottom Line

 While cryptocurrency is still largely viewed as a futuristic trend that’s not here to stay, others are going all-in on the new digital currency.
-Data shows that nearly half of US merchants have added cryptocurrency in their list of payment method options, yet only a very small portion of these are small businesses.
-Regardless of which camp you’re in, accepting crypto as payment as a small business can help boost conversion rates and keep your business ahead of the competition.
-Cryptocurrency is becoming more widely accessible, and early adopters are in a unique position to reap the benefits early on.
+Data shows that nearly half of US merchants have started accepting cryptocurrency as a payment method, yet only a very small portion of these are small businesses.